The Worshipful Company of Horners is both an ancient guild and livery company, and a modern City Institution.

 - The Horners Jewellery Award in association with London Metropolitan University.

 - Visiting plastics manufacturing, processing and design companies as part of the Masters’ annual programmes.

 - Supporting and participating in scientific education initiatives with particular relevance to plastics, their application and the industry.

-- Maintaining formal links with the British Plastics Federation, COGENT, the Institute of Materials Minerals and Mining, the University of York Education Centre, the City and Guilds of London Institute, the Association of Science Education and other bodies of value to the Company and the Industry such as the Plastics Historical Society.
+- Maintaining formal links with the BPF, COGENT, IOM3, the University of York Education Centre, the City and Guilds of London Institute, the Association of Science Education and other bodies of value to the Company and the Industry such as the Plastics Historical Society.